Book-Microservices-v3/chapter03/README.md

 There are two functional domains included in this first application: Users, and Challenges.
 See the figure below.

 ## Running the app
-Note: You need to use at least JDK version 14 to run this project.
+Note: You need to use JDK version 17 to run this project.

 To start the Spring Boot application, you can use the command line with the included Maven wrapper:
 ```